 Given an image, our goal is to estimate the 3D body pose of individuals in the image while capturing the self and cross-person contact points.
 While we cannot trivially use natural language responses (hug, kiss) to directly optimize 3D body poses, we leverage the key insight that LMMs understand \emph{how} to articulate a given pose (arms around waist, lips touching).
 We propose a method to structure these articulations into constraints and convert them into loss functions.

-More concretely, our framework, illustrated by Figure~\ref{fig:method}, takes as input the image $\boldsymbol{I}$ and the bounding boxes $\boldsymbol{B}$ of the subjects of interest.
-In the first stage, the image is passed to a pose regressor to obtain a rough estimate of the 3D pose $\boldsymbol{X}^p$ for each individual $p$ in the image.
-In the second stage, we prompt a LMM with the image and a set of instructions in order to generate a list of self- or inter-person contact constraints, which we then convert into a loss function (Sec.~\ref{sec:optimization}).
+More concretely, our framework, illustrated by Figure~\ref{fig:combined-first}, takes as input the image $\boldsymbol{I}$ and the bounding boxes $\boldsymbol{B}$ of the subjects of interest.
+In the first stage, a pose regressor takes the image and produces a rough estimate of the 3D pose $\boldsymbol{X}^p$ for each individual $p$ in the image.
+In the second stage, an LMM takes the image and a set of instructions and generates a list of self- or inter-person contact constraints, which we then convert into a loss function (Sec.~\ref{sec:constraint}).
 Finally, in the third stage, we jointly optimize the generated loss function with several other pre-defined loss terms (Sec.~\ref{sec:optimization}).
-We refer to our framework as \textbf{\methodname}.
+We refer to our framework as \textbf{ProsePose}.